You’ve started the Common App, you’re working on the essay — what about your letters of recommendation?

 Sometimes it’s hard to identify who to ask for recommendations, especially if you don’t feel comfortable with any particular instructors or counselors.
-Start by connecting with your teachers early on if you can, but if nothing comes to fruition, be thoughtful and think ahead about how you want to approach someone.
+Start by connecting with your teachers early on if you can.
+If nothing comes to fruition, be thoughtful and think ahead about how you want to approach someone.

-“Ask with a caveat — ‘I know you don’t know me well, but I’d really appreciate your help’ — and emphasize how you feel strong about the subject and teacher,” Corner said.
+“Ask with a caveat — ‘I know you don’t know me well, but I’d really appreciate your help’ — and emphasize how you feel strong about the subject and teacher,” she said.

 If references aren’t a problem, the best thing to do is ask in advance.
 Great teachers will receive a lot of requests for letters, and they need time to respond.